thi-ng/umbrella/packages/meta-css/tpl.readme.md

 This package provides CLI multi-tool to:

 1. Generate entire CSS frameworks from a number of JSON specs.
-This incudes arbitrary media queries (all combinable), arbitrary look-up tables for colors, margins, sizes, timings etc., and generation of all combinatorial versions of various rules/declarations.
-Generated definitions are exported as JS/TS source files which are then used for phase 2:
+These specs can incude arbitrary media queries (all combinable), arbitrary lookup tables for colors, margins, sizes, timings etc. This process generates all combinatorial versions of various rules/declarations and exports them as another JSON files to be used for phase 2:
-2. Compile actual CSS from MetaCSS stylesheets.
+2. Compile & bundle actual CSS from MetaCSS stylesheets.
 These specs support selector nesting and compose full CSS rules from lists of the utility classes generated in step 1.
 Each class can be prefixed with an arbitrary number of media query IDs.
 The resulting CSS will only contain referenced rules and can be generated in minified or pretty printed formats.